Close

 Court judgments, including those by the Supreme Court and High Courts, interpret and clarify provisions of the Income Tax Act.
 These judicial pronouncements serve as precedents and guide the application and enforcement of tax laws, resolving disputes and providing clarity on legal interpretations.

-Government Notifications and Circulars
+Government Notifications And Circulars

 The government issues notifications and circulars to provide guidance, clarification, and instructions on various aspects of the Income Tax Act.
 These notifications may relate to tax rates, exemptions, procedural requirements, and other administrative matters, ensuring uniform application and compliance with tax laws.